PH16-Productions/tv.ph16.papermcstaticserver/README.md

-# tv.ph16.bukkitstaticserver
+# tv.ph16.papermcstaticserver
-Add a static content server to Bukkit
+Add a static content server to PaperMC